 - The battery of the invention is fresh and wholly charged, but the device does not power on

 - If the machine produces sound, such as a speaker, music is distorted (the speaker has not met with any physical impact)

 If any of those things affect the PCB-powered device, then the PCB trace likely needs to be repaired.

 Printed circuit boards connect to copper, fuses, wiring, and insulation for all three.
 You must know many things about how the wiring and insulation intertwine when it comes to these things.
 This brief guide can provide some information and can reduce complications.

 4. What to pay attention to when attempting a repair

 One thing that you should especially notice is the maximum current that the board can operate.

-If too much power from the current provided, you will experience a short circuit, and you will risk losing the circuit board when testing out the repair.
+If too much power is from the current provided, you will experience a short circuit and risk losing the circuit board when testing out the repair.
 Err on the side of connecting a wire that has a lower current for the circuit board.

-Again, this is why it is essential to know you're the trace resistance and width of the printed circuit board.
-Understanding the PCB trace current is the next step in understanding how to handle a faulty printed circuit board.
+Again, this is why it is essential to know the trace resistance and width of the printed circuit board.
+Understanding the PCB trace current is the next step in handling a faulty printed circuit board.

 Ⅵ. PCB Trace Current